-The Best Mattress for Heavy People 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Heavy People 2021Updated on February 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Sleep is essential for your overall health and wellbeing.
 Quality sleep has positive mental and physical effects: it improves memory, attention span, and metabolism.
 It also aids in recovery and pain management.

 A good mattress encourages quality sleep and provides full-body support.
 Purchasing a supportive mattress is especially important for people who weigh more than 200 pounds.
 Heavy people put more pressure on their mattresses, and are more likely to notice a lack of support as a result.
 Since additional weight on a mattress can accelerate normal wear and tear, a durable mattress with long-lasting support is crucial for larger people.

 In this guide, we’ll cover our top picks for the best mattresses for heavy people, what to look for in terms of mattress thickness and firmness, and what type of mattress is best.
 Though everyone has unique needs, most heavy people will benefit from a thicker mattress with proper edge support and pressure point relief.
 We’ll also include a few sleep help tips, and additional accessories to consider for more support.